-Kura Clover (Coated)
+Kura Clover (Coated or Uncoated)

 Kura is a very slow establishing, perennial clover that spread by rhizomes, and if managed correctly, can grow for several years (some fields are over 22 yrs old).
 Kura is extremely hardy and will tolerate severe grazing much better than red clovers or alfalfas, but will persist longer if rotationally grazed and weeds are managed.
 Its persistence is due in part to excellent disease resistance and its heavy root biomass.

-**A Special inoculation is required for Kura-not the common clover strain of inoculation because only one Rhizobium strain specific to kura clover is effective.
+*A special inoculation is required for Kura, not the common clover strain of inoculation because only one rhizobium strain specific to Kura Clover is effective.

 Plant at 1/4″ depth.
 An ideal soil bed is moist, fertile and firm.